 Participants will benefit from a dynamic program that will bring together leading investors, firms and government ministers from across Africa and North America to discuss ways of increasing trade and investment.

-TUESDAY Conference Program
+WEDNESDAY Conference Plenary Program

 9:00 Welcome Remarks

 10:15 Panel: How will ICT Shapes The Future of Africa?

 11:00 Networking and Coffee